MurpheyLab/DynamicTasks/README.md

 ### Downloading content
 If the contents of `OpenGL/stb` are missing when cloning this repo, try `git submodule update --init --recursive --remote`

+### Output files
+Before running the games, a safe workspace has to be defined.
+Two files: `flags.csv` and `workspace.csv` are expected in a WorkspaceCSVs folder.
+All output files from the workspace setup and the games are saved to a folder called SubjectData.

 ## Other useful information

 ### HapticMaster Workspace (approximate)